tikalk/commandcar/README.md

 # Invoking APIs using commandcar

-Once you've loaded API defintions, you can use `commandcar -h` to see the new commands and options you can use.
-Here's an example from the instagram API:
+Once you've loaded API definitions, you can use `commandcar -h` to see the new commands and options you can use.
+Here's an example of the command output after loading the instagram API:

 ```
   Commands: